mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 </div>

-As children the Filter Collect has a list of a [measurements](#user-content-measurement ).
+As children the Filter has a list of [measurements](#user-content-measurement ).

 ### Measurement